adamfowleruk/mljs/planning.md

    - IN PROGRESS Make it easier to add event handlers like click to navigate, view (as html via XSLT), download
    - Allow passing of custom parameters to event handlers in addition to document uri
    - Externalise constraint name to display name (search option annotations on constraints) - constraintTitle function on manager
-  - Core: data series context
+  - IN PROGRESS Core: data series context
    - Handles series calculation and parsing external to any particular widget
-   - reliant upon a single searchcontext (and options builder) object
+   - reliant upon multiple source contexts - e.g. searchcontext (and options builder) object
    - list potential data sources
    - list potential category x sources
    - list potential value y (measure) sources
    - calculate series and their data points dynamically when results arrive, based on above configuration
+   - support multiple source types
+    - move over document values
+    - move over document facets
+    - move over subject facts
+    - move over anything useful from openlayers
+    - move over anything useful from highcharts
+    - Add co-occurence (2 or 3 way - on three way, one of the values can be series name for splitting)
+    - Add lexicon support
+    - Add ML 8 sparql aggregation support
+    - Check for any other potential sources
+     - results metrics themselves
+     - results extracted constraint/metadata/element/property
+     - buckets (time series especially)
+   - allow splitting of a single series based on dynamic series name source
+   - allow merging of series based on equals function
+    - requires replacing dynamic category names with value (E.g. PROD1234 => YellowAnorak) when category sources differ
    - fire series update event for individual series (need depends upon widget)
-   - fire all series update event for overall results (need depends upon widget)
+   - TEST fire all series update event for overall results (need depends upon widget)
  - Widgets: Workplace
   - Allow user personalisation for widgets on a page (auto save and load via workplace context)
   - Allow showing of live data against configuration options (E.g. list the facets from options that are selectable for a highchart)